alexander-kazakov/notion-layout-extension/README.md

 YouTube video which shows steps 2-5: https://www.youtube.com/watch?v=5W9ZPEaVMWE

 ## Safety
 This is a simple extension with <2 pages of code.
 You can read it entirely to make sure it is safe.
+PS.
+I include official copy of jQuery library as I didn't figure out how to reference it via URL in the manifest file.

 ## Notice
 I wrote it in an afternoon for myself and sharing with the community.
 It is not affiliated with Notion the company.